Pendulibrium/ai-visual-storytelling-seq2seq/README.md

 Download the Visual Storytelling Dataset (VIST) from http://visionandlanguage.net/VIST/dataset.html and save it in the dataset/vist_dataset directory.
 Also download the pre-trained [weights](https://www.cs.toronto.edu/~guerzhoy/tf_alexnet/bvlc_alexnet.npy) for AlexnNet and put them in the dataset/models/alexnet directory.

 ### Data pre-processing
 First we need to extract the image features from all the images and save them in a file.
+This is possible with
 ```
 python dataset/models/alexnet/myalexnet_forward_newtf.py
 ```
-This script create the file /dataset/models/alexnet/alexnet_image_train_features.hdf5, that contains all the image features.
+The script creates the file /dataset/models/alexnet/alexnet_image_train_features.hdf5, that contains all the image features.
 Next we need to associate every image feature vector with it's corresponding vectorized sentence.
 We vectorize the sentence using the functions in sis_datareader.
 With the function sentences_to_index we align every image feature with every sentence.
 If all the file paths are set properly, all of the above can be done by running the command
 ```
 python data_reader/sis_datareader.py